MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md

 If you want more detailed information to install ASP.NET on IIS, see [IIS 8.0 Using ASP.NET 3.5 and ASP.NET 4.5](/iis/get-started/whats-new-in-iis-8/iis-80-using-aspnet-35-and-aspnet-45).

 > [!NOTE]
 > The Web Platform Installer reached End-of-Life on 7/1/22.
 For more information, see [Web Platform Installer - End of support and sunsetting the product/application feed](https://blogs.iis.net/iisteam/web-platform-installer-end-of-support-feed).
-We recommend Web Deploy 4.0 to create the publish settings file.
+You can directly install ASP.NET 4.8 from IIS.

 1. In the left pane of Server Manager, select **IIS**.
 Right-click the server and select **Add Roles and Features**.